FaisalHammad1999/futureproofwiki/Intro-to-Databases.md

+## What is a Database?

+Simply put a database is a collection of structured information generally held and accessed electronically.

 ## Why use Databases?

 Storing data is an important part of many modern applications.
 This could mean user information, stock availability or your latest social post.